Bilew/Attack-Detection-Using-Deep-learning-Techniques-in-Software-Defined-Networking/README.md

 Feel free to contribute to the project by submitting pull requests.
 Please ensure that your contributions align with best practices in deep learning and cybersecurity.

 ## License
-This project is licensed under the MIT License.
+None.

 ## Contact
-For questions or collaborations, reach out at **your.email@example.com** or open an issue in the repository.
+For questions or collaborations, reach out at **bilew19@gmail.com** or open an issue in the repository.

 # Deep Learning Models: